WeZZard/Log/README.md

 [中文](./使用說明.md)

-Offers an informative and modern logger interface for Swift.
+Offers an informative and modern logging interface for Swift.

-Apple introduced unified logging system at WWDC 2016.
+Apple introduced [unified logging system] at WWDC 2016.
 Since it is a set of C API which is very difficult to use in Swift, it was not spreaded out as other famous frameworks authored by Apple.
 I just have encapusulated it in Swift with some modern Swift practice and I think people can easily make use of this framework in Swift now.